 The following are our Goals for residents within our program:

 The primary goal is to provide a resident with an introduction to core basic principles in the assessment and treatment of adult patients.
-Closely supervised training takes place in acute Inpatient Psychiatry, Emergency Psychiatry, Internal Medicine and Neurology.
+Closely supervised training takes place in acute Inpatient Psychiatry, Addiction, Partial Hospitalization Program, Internal Medicine and Neurology.

 The goal is to gain a more sophisticated understanding in the assessment, evaluation, formulation, and treatment of patients in an Adult Inpatient Psychiatric setting.
 Additionally, residents attain experience in the psychiatric subspecialties of Geriatric Psychiatry, Child and Adolescent Psychiatry, Consultation-Liaison Psychiatry, Forensic Psychiatry, Emergency Psychiatry and Research.
 There should be a more advanced level of expertise in evaluation and treatment of patients in an emergency acute care setting.
 Residents will begin their experience in Outpatient Psychiatry by treating a select few patients in this modality.

 The primary goal is to train residents in the principles and practices of Outpatient Psychiatry, individual and group, using diverse therapeutic interventions and schools of therapy.
 Additionally, there is a continuous experience in Community Psychiatry.